 Relocating to the UK is a big decision, and it’s normal to want to know what to expect before you arrive.
 We asked our India team to tell us their top tips for prospective Indian students.

 Read on to find out how you can make your new life as a student in the UK a success.

 When you move to a new country, it’s easy to think ‘more is better’ and fill your suitcase.
 This is especially the case when it comes to moving to the UK, where the weather can be unpredictable.

-But don’t be tempted to bring too many woollens.
-You can easily shop for them once you have arrived, and the cost of clothes in the UK is very similar to India.
+But don’t be tempted to over-pack - you can easily shop for any additional clothing or other items you may need once you have arrived, and the cost of clothes in the UK is very similar to India.

 This will make packing and travelling much less stressful.